johnhenry/ai.captain/ref/window.ai.readme.md

 The Prompt API uses the Gemini Nano model in Chrome.
 While the API is built into Chrome, the model is downloaded separately the first time an extension uses the API.

-To determine if the model is ready to use, call the asynchronous window.`ai.languageModel.capabilities()` function.
+To determine if the model is ready to use, call the asynchronous `window.ai.languageModel.capabilities()` function.
 It returns an AILanguageModelCapabilities object with an available field that can take three possible values:

 - `no`: The current browser supports the Prompt API, but it can't be used at the moment.
 This could be for a number of reasons, such as insufficient available disk space available to download the model.
 - `readily`: The current browser supports the Prompt API, and it can be used right away.